ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 2) Import your desired components form the library from the following package `"@tensorworks/libspsfrontend"`

 #### Basics to initialising and consuming the library
-The following example for initialising the library is based on the Typescript example Provided on Github however is more broad.
+The following example for initialising the library is based on the TypeScript example Provided on Github however is more broad.

 1) Import all the required packages from the Scalable Pixel Streaming Frontend library
 ```typescript